sam-paech/antislop-sampler/README.md

 1. **Initialization**:

    - Load the language model and tokenizer.
-   - Read the overrepresented words and their ratios.
+   - Read the overrepresented words and their penalties.
    - Prepare token sequences and starting tokens lookup.

 2. **Generation Loop**: